andreaskarman/order-weight-woocommerce/README.txt

 Tags: woocommerce, woocommerce order, woocommerce order weight, woocommerce plugin, order, orders, weight, ecommerce, shop Requires at least: 5.0
 Tested up to: 6.1.1
-Stable tag: 0.8
+Stable tag: 0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This WordPress plugin stores the weight of WooCommerce orders and displays the order weight when managing orders.
+This plugin makes it easy to manage and track the weight of your orders in WooCommerce.
+It calculates and saves the weight of each order automatically and displays it in the WordPress admin interface.

 == Description ==
-This WordPress plugin stores the weight of WooCommerce orders and displays the order weight when managing orders.
+This plugin makes it easy to manage and track the weight of your orders in WooCommerce.
+It calculates and saves the weight of each order automatically and displays it in the WordPress admin interface.

+It also provides customers with insight into their orders weights by displaying them in the customer dashboard.

-To make the plugin work as intended, [add weight to your products](https://docs.woothemes.com/document/adding-dimensions-and-weights-to-products-for-shipping/).
+To get started, simply  [add weight to your products](https://docs.woothemes.com/document/adding-dimensions-and-weights-to-products-for-shipping/) and the plugin will do the rest.

 = What it does =
-- When a new order is added, the total order weight is populated.
+- Automatically calculates and updates total order weight for new and changed orders
-- When an order is changed, the order weight is updated and a order notification is added.
-- Adding weight as a sortable column for ”Orders” and ”Products” in WordPress admin interface.
+- Allows tracking and comparing of order weights in the WordPress admin interface
-- Extends the REST API with order weight and weight unit as order properties
+- Enhances the REST API by adding order weight and unit as properties
-- Displays order weight in the customer dashboard
+- Provides customers with visibility of their order weights in the customer dashboard
-- Tool to update the weight on all orders
+- Allows bulk updates of order weights using a built-in tool or WP-CLI command
+- Includes order weight data in admin emails
-- When exporting orders with [WooCommerce Customer / Order / Coupon Export](https://woocommerce.com/products/ordercustomer-csv-export/), order weight is included.
+- Automatically includes order weight data when exporting orders using the [WooCommerce Customer / Order / Coupon Export](https://woocommerce.com/products/ordercustomer-csv-export/) plugin

 = Credits =
-The concepts of the plugin came from [this blog post](http://www.remicorson.com/store-and-display-woocommerce-order-total-weight/) by Remi Corson.
+The first idea for the plugin was inspired by [this blog post](http://www.remicorson.com/store-and-display-woocommerce-order-total-weight/) written by Remi Corson.

 = Author =
 This plugin is developed and maintained by [Andreas Karman](http://andreaskarman.se).